Timescale Cloud: Performance, Scale, Enterprise

 Important

-each chunk.
+column in each chunk.
 These ranges are stored in the start (inclusive) and end (exclusive) format in the chunk_column_stats

 catalog table.
 TimescaleDB uses these ranges for dynamic chunk exclusion when the WHERE